Case Study 8: Singaporean’s spouse didn’t know he could apply for LTVP until we spoke

 Client Background

-We were contacted via WhatsApp by a former Employment Pass holder who had been made redundant and was unsure of his next steps.
-Married to a Singaporean citizen, he had been travelling in and out of the country on a Short-Term Visit Pass (STVP) while trying to find new job opportunities.
+We were contacted via WhatsApp by a former Employment Pass holder who had recently been made redundant and was uncertain about his next steps in Singapore.

 The Challenge